prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

+> This page is under construction - please check back in day or two!

 # Implementation Guide (Video)
 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/Single%20Compoent%20App%20PLAY%201.png)
 > Discuss how the client app makes user enrollment and prediction (authentication) fast and easy (with no software to deploy and no hardware to buy)